 I live on 40 acres, off the grid, and haul water.
 I generally breed my Satins at six months of age and my Mini Rex at five months.
 I may alter this in the summer as I find both I and the rabbits can do without the stress of seeing pregnant does through the summer heat, which is very labor intensive in my current situation.
 When I lived on the grid, I bred all year round.

-Most mornings in winter, my water bottles are frozen.
+Raising rabbits in winter can be challenging since most mornings, my water bottles are frozen.
 (I use a semiautomatic system the remainder for the year.)
 It’s a lot of work, but I thaw each bottle in the morning and fill with warm water.
 I don’t like crocks.
 They take up valuable floor space and young bunnies always manage to use them as a toilet.
 Water is the single most important element required to keep rabbits healthy and producing well.
 No matter what you feed the doe, if she doesn’t have adequate water she will fail to produce properly.

 After raising, showing and breeding meat rabbits for 38 years, I still (like Mary), find I learn something new all the time.
-Rabbits are a great hobby or even a good small business.
+Raising rabbits is a great hobby or even a good small business.
 I also hope this helps answer the question “what to feed meat rabbits” for anyone who is new to raising meat rabbits.